 If the truck failed to perform and the transmission overheated, the results could have been truly dangerous.
 A transmission stall because of overheating in a tunnel of fire 80 feet (24 meters) up isn't a good thing.
 After testing and numerous practice runs, McBride was able to pull the stunt off without a hitch.
 The Tundra climbed up and around the tight corkscrew with the transmission intact.
 When it reached the top platform it got a welcome, cooling bath from fire hoses mounted on cranes flanking the finish line.

-Check out the links on the next page to learn more about towing, cooling systems and trucks.
+Check out the links below to learn more about towing, cooling systems and trucks.